Cincinnati-Design-LAB/architour/src/content/buildings/germania-building.md

 style: Renaissance Revival
 architect: Johann Bast
 original_function: Offices for the insurance company.
-significance: >-
-  The first floor hall served as a home for the many German-American societies that existed in Cincinnati at the time.
-It became a target of anti-German sentiment as the US entered WW2.
-The company name was changed to the Hamilton County Mutual Fire Insurance Company of Cincinnati, and the sculpture of Germania was renamed Columbia.
 unique_features: >-
   A sculpture of Germania, the German symbol of culture and spirit, is integrated into the façade.
 The sculpture was designed by Cincinnatian Leopold Fettweis.
 ---

+The first floor hall served as a home for the many German-American societies that existed in Cincinnati at the time.
+It became a target of anti-German sentiment as the US entered WW2.
+The company name was changed to the Hamilton County Mutual Fire Insurance Company of Cincinnati, and the sculpture of Germania was renamed Columbia.